Terrestrial Biomass Storage

 |---|---|

-| Equipment | Mobile pyrolysis units, harvesting & handling machinery, autosteer/sensor kit |
+| Equipment | Biomass harvesting & handling machinery, storage cell construction, sensor and telemetry systems |

-| Operations | Field crews, fuel, maintenance, SME contracts, site setup |
+| Operations | Field crews, fuel, maintenance, SME contracts, site preparation and logistics |

-| Permits | Environmental clearances, land-use and harvesting permits |
+| Permits | Environmental clearances, land-use agreements, invasive species removal permits |

 Detailed cost breakdown available in the teaser deck — request access via contact.